13 Signs You Might Have An Addictive Personality

-While some people can walk in a clothing shop and buy the one pair of jeans they’ve been eyeing for a month, or walk out without any purchase at all, others with a shopping addiction find it almost impossible without buying something – every time.
-And while one person can stop at a beer or two at a barbeque and not have another drink for days or weeks, another could have their every thought focused on when they’ll have the next drink.
+While some people can walk in a clothing shop and buy the one pair of jeans they’ve been eyeing for a month, or walk out without any purchase at all, others with a shopping addiction might find it almost impossible to go in without buying something – every time.
+And while one person might be able to stop at a beer or two at a barbeque and not have another drink for days or weeks, another could have their every thought focused on when they’ll have the next drink.

 Personalities, including addictive personalities, are very complex.
 While there’s not one specific type that’s more prone to addiction than others, there are several factors that can combine to make someone more likely to become addicted.

-Genetics – Studies show that there could be a genetic component to addiction.
-In fact, studies have shown that genetics is responsible for about half the likelihood of someone becoming addicted.
+Studies show that there could be a genetic component to addiction.
+In fact, studies have shown that genetics are responsible for about half the likelihood of someone becoming addicted to something.

-Environmental – Having family members with addictions doesn’t automatically mean you’re destined to have an addition at some point in your life.
-Many other factors, such as the friends you hang out with, your education, your social support, and the environment you grow up in, will all play a part in whether your addictive personality traits develop into an addiction.
-Addiction is a medical illness and develops in the same way as many other illnesses.
-A person with an underlying genetic vulnerability is exposed to an environment that brings on the illness.
-In the case of drug and alcohol addiction, common environmental factors are stress and, of course, availability of the addictive substances.
+Many other factors, such as the friends you hang out with, your education, your social support, and the environment you grow up in, can all play a part in whether your addictive personality traits develop into an addiction.
+Addiction is a medical illness and typically develops in the same way as many other illnesses.
+A person with an underlying genetic vulnerability can be exposed to an environment that may bring on the illness.
+In the case of drug and alcohol addiction, common environmental factors include stress and availability of the addictive substances.

 There’s no medical test to determine who may develop an addiction, but there are certain personality traits that can make someone more prone to developing an addiction.